 The West Rim Drive offers incredible views and a quicker route through the park.
 But the 39 km, East Rim Drive is apparently just as spectacular, and much more varied.

-We were there mid-June and sadly a few weeks too early.
-Crater Lake experiences snowfalls up until the beginning of summer, which was the case when were there.
-Many of the roads and trails surrounding along the East Rim Drive were still closed due to heavy snow.
+We travelled there mid-June and sadly a few weeks too early as Crater Lake experiences snowfalls up until the beginning of summer.
+Many of the roads and trails along the East Rim Drive were still closed due to heavy snow.
 So our wish to traipse along the many hiking trails which lead to several points of interest along the lake was dashed.

 Nevertheless, we were still determined to enjoy as much of Crater Lake as we could.
 And that we did!